alessiarainone18/Populist-Narratives-on-Environmental-Issues/README.md

 *LUMACSS: Data Mining Capstone Project*

 ## Research Question
-How has the discourse on green parties in the context of climate change in Swiss mainstream media evolved over the past decade?
+How do the Swiss People's Party (SVP) and the Green Party present themselves in populist discourses on environmental issues, and how do their narratives differ?

 ## Data
-Media articles on green parties and climate change in the German part of Switzerland during the past 10 years.
+Media articles on green party & SVP about environmental issues in the German part of Switzerland during the past 10 years.

 ## Methods
 - Data access through Swissdox API